 Recall especially what the Lord Jesus said when he taught gentleness and forbearance.
 Be merciful, he said, so that you may have mercy shown to you.
 Forgive, so that you may be forgiven.
 As you treat others, so you will be treated.
 As you give, so you will receive.
 As you judge, so you will be judged.
 As you are kind to others, so you will be treated kindly.
 The measure of your giving will be the measure of your receiving.

 Let these commandments and precepts strengthen us to live in humble obedience to his sacred words.
 As Scripture asks: Whom shall I look upon with favor except the humble, peaceful man who trembles at my words?
 [Is.
 66:2]

 Sharing then in the heritage of so many vast and glorious achievements, let us hasten toward the goal of peace, set before us from the beginning.
 Let us keep our eyes firmly fixed on the Father and Creator of the whole universe, and hold fast to his splendid and transcendent gifts of peace and all his blessings.

-This excerpt from St. Clement’s First Letter to the Corinthians, written around AD 95, treats of humble repentance, mercy, and the blood of Christ.
-It is used in the Roman Catholic Office of Readings for Ash Wednesday with the accompanying lenten biblical reading taken from Isaiah 58:1 – 12.
+This excerpt from St. Clement’s First Letter to the Corinthians [ca. AD 95] treats of humble repentance, mercy, and the blood of Christ.
+It appears in the Roman Catholic Office of Readings for Ash Wednesday.
+The accompanying Ash Wednesday biblical reading is from Isaiah 58:1 – 12.

-For more great resources on Repentance, see the LENT Section of the Crossroads Initiative Library.
+For more great resources on Ash Wednesday and Repentance, see the LENT Section of the Crossroads Initiative Library.